loyjoy/academy/advanced/modules/decision_table.md

 </p>

 Now the first rule is ready.
-If this combination is clicked, the consumer will get “bicycle” as a result.
+If this combination is clicked, the customer will get “bicycle” as a result.
 You need to rule every possibility because else the chatbot does not know what to send.
 There would be no output then.

 <p align="center">
   <img src="ready.png" alt="Add process variables" title="Add process variables" width="400"/>